The Origins of the Bible.

 By the way, if you love another version, write and let me know why.
 I'll include it in the discussion if appropriate.

-But even with all of these questions, we still can have a wonderful meditation time using the NIV Bible!
+But even with all of these questions, we still can have hold wonderful teaching times using the thought-for-thought NIV Bible!
 All the work that is done behind the scenes is very thorough.
 To be sure more studies will produce more accurate texts, but it takes a tremendous amount of work.

 I personally find that there is more question about the real meaning of Bible passages from plain word studies than about the texts themselves.
 In Hebrew, for example, a single verb might have ten or more possible English translations!
 Which one is the right one?
 It is largely decided by context.
-For speed, I rarely use my Hebrew and Greek Bibles in book form anymore.
-I simply use my free Bible program (Online Bible) and click twice on a word and up comes an abbreviated summary of the word's usage complete with the Hebrew and Greek word.
+For speed, I rarely use my Hebrew and Greek Bibles in book form anymore but free online resources.
+I can point or click on a word and up comes an abbreviated summary of the word’s usage, complete with the Hebrew and Greek word (netbible.org).
 The availability of these resources will lead to more accurate and reliable texts in the future.
 Any version, now however, can be used and checked in a moment by such a program.

 The more important thing is to meditate on God's Word day and night.
 Believe in God's Word as Christ did.
 Be a doer and not only a hearer.